Sarina PithwaNursery Manager, Stanmore

 Come and see all that we have to offer, meet our team and answer any questions you may have by simply completing our ‘Request A Viewing’ online form and a member of our team will be in touch with you soon.
 Alternatively, if you have any questions in the meantime, please feel free to call us or pop in for a chat.

-Come and visit us during our Open Week Saturday 14th – Thursday 19th October 2017.
 Please contact us via our Request A Viewing online form to book your appointment.
+We look forward to seeing you soon.

 We have specially designed three bright learning rooms with your child’s best interests at heart, each tailored to one of our particular age groups of babies, toddlers and pre-school complete with carefully selected sophisticated resources, facilities and modern technology suited to encourage children’s exploration for plentiful learning opportunities.
 Each room has direct access to outdoor space allowing the free flow of learning and playing both indoors and out.
 The Orion and Supernova Room have their own modern style balcony that they can access as they desire and the Milky Way Room has direct access to the earthy and adventurous outdoor gardens.